geodetic-metrology-tools/SUSoftCMakeCommon/README.md

 Usage
 -----

-You should clone this repository in the `ext` folder next to the file `ext_libs.txt`.
+You should clone this repository in the `susoft` folder next to the other repositories.
 Then, include the `CMakeLists.txt` of this repository into your main CMake file.

 You can configure what you want to initialize thanks to these variables: